dionjwa1/Portfolio/README.md

 # About Dion

-Yo, my name is Dion.
-I enjoy eating pizza, working out so I can eat more pizza, and playing hide-n-seek with my dog.
+Salutation, my name is Dion.
 I love learning new things and tackling new challenges.
 Here is to a brighter future through knowledge!

 ![Me](PNGs/Dion.png)